arpit2764/Fake-Fingerprint/README.md

 **🐛 Known Limitations**
 May struggle with poor quality or noisy fingerprint images.
 Dataset imbalance can affect classification performance.

-**📜 License**
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 **👤 Author**
 Arpit2764